zazzlife/api-docs/authentication-authorization.md

 Authentication And Authorization
 =

-For securing the API we'll be using HMAC based authorization.
+For securing the API we'll be using a kind of HMAC based authorization.
 You need to include the `Date` and `Authorization` HTTP headers.

 Date Header
 -